 Consistent Feeding Routine

-Dogs and cats begin to anticipate food at random times throughout the day if there are inconsistent feeding schedules or if food is always available.
-It is highly recommended to create a feeding routine and stick with the feeding routine every day without any deviation.
-Maintaining a strict and consistent feeding schedule will begin to show the pet it is time to eat when food is presented and there will not be any more food offered until the next feeding time β this is called the tough love feeding method.
+Dogs and cats begin to anticipate food at random times throughout the day if the feeding schedule is inconsistent or if food is always available.
+It is recommended to create a feeding routine and stick with the routine every day without deviation.
+Maintaining a strict and consistent feeding schedule will teach the pet it is time to eat when food is presented and that there will not be any more food offered until the next feeding time.

-Present the meal for 15 minutes to be eaten and remove the food if the pet has not eaten or begun eating within this time frame.
-Do not offer any other foods if the dog has refused to eat the meal.
-At the next feeding time, offer the same meal that was refused at the meal time before.
-Repeat this process until the dog eats the food.
-However, this is not recommended for pets with medical conditions, puppies, or cats.
+Present the meal for a 15 minute period and remove the food if the dog has not eaten or begun eating within this time.
+Do not offer any other foods or toppers if the dog has refused to eat the meal.
+At the next feeding time, offer the same meal that was refused previously.
+Repeat this process until the dog eats the food – this is called the tough love feeding method.
+This method is not recommended for pets with certain medical conditions, puppies, or cats.

 Physical Exercise